OliHickie/oompah-brass-main/README.md

 * All media/carousel/soundcloud elements were checked for functionality.
 * I tested the website on various devices such as iPhone, Android phone and iPad.

+#### Fixes

+* During final tests I found an issue with the social media links on larger screen sizes.
+They were not able to be clicked due to the main nav bar taking up too much space.
+I was able to fix this using the max-width property on the nav items.
+* I found an issue with the main navigation alignment in large screen sizes.
+The alignment needed to be changed to flex-start.

 ### Acknowledgements

 I used the following sites for inspiration in this project: